Rush Limbaugh on the EIB Network here at 800-282-2882 and the email address, LRushbo at EIBnet.com.

 CNN will give the Republican Party an hour to respond to their own debate.

-So you can have anybody, Republican Party, you could put anybody from the establishment to go on, maybe the Fox News network instead of Fox Business, or maybe it's but you got to do it on a different network.
+So you can have anybody, Republican Party, you could put anybody from the establishment to go on maybe the Fox News Network instead of Fox Business, or maybe it's, but you got to do it on a different network.

-Maybe you can do the same network, I don't know.
+Maybe you can do the same network.

-Offer to MSNB, so see, offer to NBC.
+See, offer to NBC.

 It's brilliant.